Spanish course notes (compiled by Mike Cowlishaw »)

 general a bold font is used for Spanish words).

-I am sensitive to copyright issues, so please note the books I have used.
-In general, I have modified examples (typically
+Please note the books I have used.
+In general, I only

 Comments and feedback (especially corrections!) are welcome; some

-of the earlier notes are are quite naïve.
+of my earlier notes are are quite naïve.
 My contact details are here ».

 alphabet and special characters – names and saying (spelling),